encode/django-rest-framework/docs/api-guide/settings.md

         )
     }

+## Accessing settings

+If you need to access the values of REST framework's API settings in your project, you should use the `api_settings` object.
+For example.

+    from djangorestframework.settings import api_settings

+    print api_settings.DEFAULT_AUTHENTICATION

+The `api_settings` object will check for any user-defined settings, and otherwise fallback to the default values.
+Any setting that uses string import paths to refer to a class will automatically import and return the referenced class, instead of the string literal.

 ## DEFAULT_RENDERERS

 A list or tuple of renderer classes, that determines the default set of renderers that may be used when returning a `Response` object.